BlockchainCommons/crypto-commons/Docs/sskr-developers.md

 The result is SSKR, which is similar to SLIP-39, but not compatible.
 It includes the same Shamir's Secret Sharing technology, but uses a different key-derivation methodology, for compatibility with BIP-39.

-Seeing the need for a new specification that roundtripped with BIP-39 also allowed the possibility for expansion, which permitted us to introduce two-level shards as a major new feature.
+Seeing the need for a new specification that roundtripped with BIP-39 also allowed the possibility for expansion, which permitted us to introduce two-level shares as a major new feature.

 ## Why Did We Create New Libraries?